Storm King Art Center

-With 500 acres, Storm King Art Center can hardly be called a sculpture garden.
-As its 100 installations interact and even change the grounds of the Art Center, it is more aptly described as a sculpture landscape.
+Spread over 500 acres, Storm King Art Center can hardly be called a sculpture garden.
+As its 100 installations interact with and even change the grounds, Storm King is more aptly described as a sculpture landscape.

 In 1960, Ralph E. Ogden opened a small museum for local painters an hour north of Manhattan.
-Within a few years, the picturesque setting around the museum had begun a transformation, quickly attracting the sculptures and installations of a number of famous artists including Roy Lichtenstein and Isamu Noguchi.
-As steam built for the creation, the Storm King Art Center began receiving more art donations, as well as some installations made specifically for Storm King.
+Within a few years, the picturesque setting around the museum had begun a transformation, quickly attracting sculptures and installations by a number of famous artists, including Roy Lichtenstein and Isamu Noguchi.
+As steam built for the creation, the Storm King Art Center began receiving more art donations, as well as some installations made specifically for the center.

 No work better sums up the philosophy and style of art at Storm King than Maya Lin’s “Storm King Wavefield.”
-The massive installation created for the grounds, is composed of seven giant man-made hills that appear to move.
-Giving the grounds a dynamic illusion of motion, the “Wavefield,” is not just on the grounds, but a part of them, swaying with the breeze and set dramatically against the hills and woodlands around Storm King.
+The massive, site-specific installation is composed of seven giant manmade hills that appear to move.
+Giving the grounds a dynamic illusion of motion, the Wavefield is not just on the grounds, but a part of them, swaying with the breeze and set dramatically against the hills and woodlands around Storm King.